 Do new quarantine rules count as a ‘significant change’ to my holiday?

-Package holiday providers must offer you a full refund if they make a ‘significant change’ to your booking.
+Under the Package Travel Regulations, package holiday providers must offer you a full refund if they make a ‘significant change’ to your booking.

 So, you may be due a refund if your package holiday is scheduled to go ahead but you’ll have to pay to quarantine in a hotel when you return to the UK.
 Whether this counts as a significant change to your booking may depend on how the holiday is defined in your contract.